Laatste update: 15 juni 2026

 From standard to nano: the evolution of SIM cards

 The development of SIM cards in iPhones tells the story of technological progress.
-While the first generations still used a standard SIM card measuring 25 x 15 mm, the modern iPhone uses a nano-SIM card measuring just 12.3 x 8.8 mm.
-This reduction freed up space for other components, such as a larger battery or better cameras.
+While the first generations still worked with a standard SIM card of 25 x 15 mm, the modern iPhone uses a nano-SIM card of only 12.3 x 8.8 mm.
+This reduction in size freed up space for other components such as a larger battery or better cameras.

 The size of your SIM card directly determines whether it fits in your device.
-A micro SIM card (15 x 12 mm) simply won't fit in a nano SIM slot without an adapter.
+A micro-SIM card (15 x 12 mm) simply won't fit into a nano-SIM slot without an adapter.
 The reverse also doesn't work without tools.
-Providers often provide triple SIM cards these days, allowing you to punch out the correct size yourself.
+Providers nowadays often provide triple-SIM cards where you can pop out the correct size from the card yourself.

 Which SIM card fits which model?